-Among them, we must mention engines with capacity from 5 to 25 HP from Vikyno company, with characteristics of low fuel consumption, durable use, and production process requiring high precision such as: VIKYNO RV-70, RV-105, RV-125, RV-195, KND5B, D9.
-These products are used on agricultural machinery products such as plows, generators, milling machines, water pumps, etc machines serving the construction industry, favored by domestic and foreign consumers like.
-Most of these products are transferred production technology under copyright from KUBOTA (Japan) with an increasing rate of localization of details, from 40% in 1992 to 70-80% in 2004 and currently about 90%.
+Among them, we must mention engines with capacity from 5 to 25 HP from Vikyno company, with characteristics of low fuel consumption, durable use, and production process requiring high precision, such as VIKYNO RV-70, RV-105, RV-125, RV-195, KND5B, D9.
+These products are used on agricultural machinery such as plows, generators, milling machines, water pumps, etc., and are machines that serve the construction industry favored by domestic and foreign consumers.
+Most of these products are transferred production technologies under copyright from KUBOTA (Japan) with an increasing rate of details localization, from 40% in 1992 to 70 - 80% in 2004 and currently about 90%.

-However, these types of engines have a small working capacity range, are noisy, and do not meet consumer needs.
-The problem is that it is necessary to quickly research and produce multi-cylinder engines with a wider power range, higher efficiency and economy.
+However, these engines have a small working capacity range, are noisy, and do not meet consumer needs.
+The problem is that it is necessary to quickly research and produce multi-cylinder engines with a broader power range and higher efficiency and economy.

-To meet consumer needs.
-Agricultural machinery trading companies have imported many products such as plows, combine harvesters, etc. from brands such as: KUBOTA, YANGMA, MITSUBISI, ISUZU, etc these products are equipped with engines 3, 4 cylinder Diesel engine, with capacity from 20 ÷ 40 HP.
-Among them are the products of the Japanese company KUBOTA, which are very chosen by our country's consumers.
-However, the biggest drawback of these types of imported engines is that the price of the product is too high, replacement parts are expensive and it takes a lot of time to order.
-In addition, during engine operation at high load and high speed, the quality of the fuel injection process is poor, producing a lot of black smoke due to the phenomenon of falling, burning on the expansion line, consuming a lot of fuel.
-When running at idle speed, the engine design is unstable.
-Causes environmental pollution and reduces engine economy.
+To meet consumer needs, agricultural machinery companies have imported many products, such as tractors, combine harvesters, etc., from brands such as KUBOTA, YANGMA, MITSUBISI, ISUZU, etc. This product has a 3, and 4-cylinder Diesel engine with a $20 \div 40$ horsepower capacity.
+In addition, during engine operation at high load and high speed, the fuel injection process is poor, producing much black smoke due to falling, burning on the expansion line, and consuming much fuel.
+When running at idle speed, the engine design is unstable, causing environmental pollution and reducing the engine's economy.
 One of the reasons is the poor quality of the fuel injection process.

-The problem is that it is necessary to research to improve or research new designs of engines in general and fuel systems of these types of engines in particular to suit the conditions of use in our country and bring benefits. highest economic benefit for users.
-But calculating, designing, manufacturing, renovating, installing new and doing experiments is very complicated and takes a lot of time.
-Therefore, researching and exploiting the application of information technology software in calculating design, simulating engines in general and the process of supplying fuel to internal combustion engines in particular will help significantly shorten the time. design, testing, and optimization of the fuel supply process of the engine fuel system.
-This will significantly reduce costs for design, manufacturing, and testing, thereby reducing product costs.
+The problem is that it is necessary to improve or research new designs of engines in general and fuel systems of these types of engines, in particular, to suit the conditions of use in our country, bringing the highest economic benefit for users.
+But calculating, designing, manufacturing, renovating, installing new things, and doing experiments are complicated and take much time.
+Therefore, researching and exploiting the application of information technology software in calculating design, simulating engines in general, and the process of supplying fuel to internal combustion engines, in particular, will help significantly shorten the time for designing, testing, and optimizing the fuel supply process of the engine fuel system.
+This will significantly reduce design, manufacturing, and testing costs, thereby reducing product costs.1